-Activates a horizontal submenu with audio filter selections that determine the high pass frequency for the R8100's baseband response to recovered audio.
+This setting activates a horizontal submenu with audio filter selections that determine the high pass frequency for the R8600's baseband response to recovered audio.
 The "cut-on" frequency selections are 5 Hz, 300 Hz, and 3 kHz.
-This setting is used in conjunction with the Low Pass Filter to determine the audio pass band for the R8100 baseband circuitry.
+This setting is used in conjunction with the Low Pass Filter to determine the audio pass band for the R8600 baseband circuitry.